- Parents must register the birth of their child within 60 days. A child cannot be registered without a first and last name

 - No ‘middle’ names unless the parents agree about the middle names.
 If there is no agreement on the middle name, the second first name (referred to above) will be used as a middle name

 - A surname consisting of the surnames of both parents, in alphabetical order and hyphenated.

-However, the Registrar has discretion, and may give consideration to other factors, for example:
+However, the Registrar has discretion, and may give consideration to other factors.